xiaolee8706/Hello/README.md

 # Hello
-this is a test , help me know about git hub
+hi, this is leasha here .
+Im a student in China, l study java , python and ets. this is my first time using git hub!